TheFreePenguin/elecree/README.md

 5. Click "Export PCK/ZIP", make sure to export it as a .pck file

-6. Click "Export project", export it in the same directory
+6. Click "Export project", export it in the same directory.
+The .pck file and the binary must have the same name (minus the extension) or else they won't run properly.